One visit to The General at Eagle Ridge in Galena, and you won't believe you're still in Illinois

-Eagle Ridge Resort features three 18-hole golf courses, and a very user friendly, but equally challenging 9-hole course.
-The North and South courses, designed by Roger Packard, have been favorites among Illinois golfers for years.
-It wasn't until the construction of "The General" in 1997, that Eagle Ridge started getting national exposure.
-Proof of this was confirmed recently with Golf Magazine's ranking of No. 52, amongst the "Top Courses You Can Play."
+Eagle Ridge Resort & Spa features three 18-hole golf courses, and a very user-friendly, but equally challenging nine-hole course.
+The North Course and South Course, designed by Roger Packard, have been favorites among Illinois golfers for years.
+It wasn't until the construction of The General Course at Eagle Ridge in 1997, that the resort started getting national exposure.
+Proof of this was confirmed with Golf Magazine's ranking of No. 52, among the "Top Courses You Can Play."

 The high marks are nothing new for The General.
 It has been receiving rave reviews from golfers since day one.
-When the course opened, it opened in a big way, being ranked in Golf Digest's top ten "Best New Upscale Public Courses."
+When the course opened, it opened in a big way, being ranked in Golf Digest's top 10 "Best New Upscale Public Courses."
 Andy North and Roger Packard teamed up to design this property that overlooks the Mississippi River, and offers scenery that you wouldn't expect to find in Illinois.

 Eagle Ridge is located just a few miles from the Mississippi River which makes the topography of limestone cliffs, oak and walnut trees, elevation changes and great views of the entire country side.
-You can't believe you're in Illinois."

-When you arrive at the tee box on hole No. 1, you'll have a better understanding as to why the course is receiving so much hype.
+When you arrive at the tee box on hole no. 1, you'll have a better understanding as to why the course is receiving so much hype.
 The downhill par 4 gives you a fantastic view of the valley that houses the front nine, with the majestic clubhouse lurking high upon the hill behind you.
 The hole takes a delicate tee shot that requires more touch and accuracy than raw driving power.
 You can make it to the green in three if you don't try to muscle the tee shot.

 The first hole gives you a good feel for this course, with accuracy being more important than pure power.
 The course is ranked nationally, primarily for the layout and scenic backdrop, but in general the course is very playable.
 This is especially true if you play the tees recommended for your level of handicap.
 Accuracy off the tee is key.
 Resist the urge to hit your driver on every hole.
 Also, play for the front edge of the greens.
 Long shots to the green will put you in trouble.

-A long 180-yard par 3 will challenge you on hole No. 3.
+A long 180-yard par 3 will challenge you on hole no. 3.
 With water running along most of the right side, it is important to choose a club that you're comfortable swinging if you want to make a run at the green.
 The wind can be a factor on this wide-open hole, and staying left is your only option.
 If you're lucky enough to land on the green, your work is far from over.
-The undulating green will challenge you on this hole and nearly all of the par
+The undulating green will challenge you on this hole and nearly all of the par-3 holes.

 You'll close out the front nine with a spectacular tee shot that will test you like no other on the front nine.
-The 410-yard par 4 ninth requires your ability to drive deep and with pinpoint accuracy to avoid a deep rough that will inhale your ball.
+The 410-yard, par-4 ninth requires your ability to drive deep and with pinpoint accuracy to avoid a deep rough that will inhale your ball.
 You'll need enough club to carry the deep valley of wildflowers to reach the fairway and have a chance for a small number on your score card.

-At only 357-yards, the par 4 No. 14 may not be the most difficult hole on the course -in fact it may be the easiest.
+At only 357-yards, the par-4 14th may not be the most difficult hole on the course -- in fact it may be the easiest.
 Players have been known to drive the green from forward tees on this awe-aspiring tee that is situated some 200-feet above the fairway.
-If there is a part of the course that may get backed up, it is No. 14.
+If there is a part of the course that may get backed up, it is no. 14.
 The view atop the tee box is unmatched in Illinois, and you'll need a few minutes to take it all in.
 From the tee, you can see Iowa, Wisconsin and, of course, Illinois.
 There's a 200-foot drop to the fairway off of a limestone cliff.
 Wooded areas guard the left hand side of the fairway and the right is guarded with a pond.
 The smart play is an iron off the tee.

 September 23, 2002